Haydn-Martin/CausalAIPlayground/README.md

-# CasualAIPlayground
+# CausalAIPlayground
-Experimenting with the latest tools in casual AI.
+Experimenting with the latest tools in causal AI.

-## Casual AI Packages
+## Causal AI Packages